I mapped out an amazing line-up of unit studies for my son’s first-grade year. He was enjoying school; we were reading fantastic books. All was well.

-But one day my six-year-old became fascinated with bald eagles.
+But one day, my six-year-old became fascinated with bald eagles.
 One day he announced, “Mom, I’d like to make a bald eagle lapbook.”
+And our journey into interest-led education began.

 I decided to ditch my plan for a bit.
 I watched my son devour book after book about bald eagles and birds of prey, including one of the animal encyclopedias we had on the shelf.
 It was tough reading for a six-year-old, but he was determined to absorb every fact about our national raptor.